Eco-Friendly Beauty Products

 You can green up your daily beauty routine by making a few simple changes that will save you money and help the environment.
 A lot of these items can be found in your local grocery store and are products you may already have at home.
 Americans spend a fortune on beauty products that contain all kinds of chemicals in them when more eco-friendly, less expensive beauty products will do the job just as well.

 For a brighter smile, try using baking soda.
 Buy a box specifically as your toothpaste and then just wet your toothbrush and pour some on.
 Baking soda is terrific at removing stains, and is a natural alternative to toothpaste.
-Many major brands of toothpaste contain chemicals like parabens, titanium dioxide for whitening, and high levels of fluoride.
+Many major brands of toothpaste contain chemicals like paraben, titanium dioxide for whitening, and high levels of fluoride.
 Since 1997, the U.S. Food and Drug Administration (FDA) has mandated all toothpastes containing fluoride to carry a poison warning.
 The cost of a box of baking soda is a lot less than a tube of toothpaste too!

 Olive oil is beauty in a bottle and a bottle of extra-virgin olive oil has many uses!
 Instead of buying a bottle of eye makeup remover, try using a cotton pad dabbed with olive oil.
 It will take all your eye makeup off easily, and it’s good for your skin.
 Rather than buying a scrub for your face, try mixing 1 tablespoon of sugar with 1 teaspoon of olive oil and lightly scrub your face.
 Remove with a warm, wet washcloth and see how smooth and moisturized your skin is.